Installing AREDN® Firmware

 rb.elfinto the the Filename field, and uncheck the checkbox for “Filename if user-class = gPXE or iPXE”.
 Click the Online button at the top of the Tiny PXE window.

-- Press and hold the reset button on the node while powering on the PoE unit or the device.
+With the unit powered off, press and hold the reset button on the node while powering on the device.
 Continue holding the reset button until you see

 TFTPd: DoReadFile: rb.elfin the Tiny PXE log window.